Exact transport coefficients from the inelastic rough Maxwell model of a granular gas: Introduction

 The importance of exactly solvable models in statistical physics cannot be overemphasized, as they play a pivotal role in our understanding of complex physical systems and the development of fundamental principles.
-These models serve as essential benchmarks, providing precise solutions that can serve as a reference for more realistic but less tractable systems.
-Moreover, they are invaluable for testing theoretical concepts, verifying numerical simulations, and confirming experimental observations.
-In this context, Maxwell models applied to the Boltzmann equation serve as essential tools in the development of the kinetic theory of gases \cite{M67,TM80,E81,GS03,S09b}.
-In Maxwell models, the collision rate is assumed to be independent of the relative velocity of the colliding pair.
-As a consequence, the velocity moments of the Boltzmann collision term can be expressed as bilinear combinations of moments of the distribution function of equal or lower degree, thus making it possible to derive insightful exact results.
+These models function as essential benchmarks, offering precise solutions that can serve as a reference for more realistic but less tractable systems Moreover, they are invaluable for testing theoretical concepts, verifying numerical simulations, and confirming experimental observations.
+In this context, Maxwell models applied to the Boltzmann equation serve as essential tools in the development of the kinetic theory of gases.

+As is well known, the original Maxwell molecules interact via a continuous repulsive interaction potential decaying as $r^{-4}$ with the intermolecular distance $r$ \cite{M67,TM80,GS03,S09b}.
+A notable consequence of this behavior is the independence of the collision rate on the relative velocity of the colliding pair.
+Consequently, the velocity moments of the Boltzmann collision term can be expressed as bilinear combinations of moments of the distribution function of equal or lower degree, facilitating the derivation of insightful exact results.
+The extension of this velocity-independence of the collision rate allows for the formulation of Maxwellian mathematical models that do not rely on a specific interaction potential \cite{E81}.